Refined descendant invariants of toric surfaces: Introduction

-L. G\"ottsche and F. Schroeter \cite{GS} advanced further and introduced another refined tropical invariant of genus zero, which, for $y=-1$ specializes to the so-called broccoli invariant (see \cite{GMS}) and, for $y=1$ specializes to the genus zero tropical descendant invariant $\big\langle\tau_0(2)^{n_0} \tau_1(2)^{n_1}\big\rangle_\Delta$ of a toric surface associated to a convex lattice polygon $\Delta$ as introduced in \cite{MR}.
+L. G\"ottsche and F. Schroeter \cite{GS} advanced further and introduced another refined tropical invariant of genus zero, which, for $y=-1$ specializes to the so-called broccoli invariant (see \cite{GMS}) and, for $y=1$ specializes to the genus zero tropical descendant invariant $\big\langle\tau_0(2)^{n_0} \tau_1(2)^{n_1}\big\rangle_\Del$ of a toric surface associated to a convex lattice polygon $\Del$ as introduced in \cite{MR}.

-{\bf The main result} of this paper is a construction of a refinement of an arbitrary genus zero tropical descendant invariant $\big\langle\prod_{k\ge0}\tau_k(2)^{n_k}\big\rangle_\Delta$, and we present such a refined invariant in Theorem \ref{tpsi1}, Section \ref{spsi1}.
+{\bf The main result} of this paper is a construction of a refinement of an arbitrary genus zero tropical descendant invariant $\big\langle\prod_{k\ge0}\tau_k(2)^{n_k}\big\rangle_\Del$; we present such a refined invariant in Theorem \ref{tpsi1}, Section \ref{spsi1}.
 The construction is inductive with the G\"ottsche-Schroeter invariants as the base, while in the induction step, we replace the vertices of valency $>3$ with trees having vertices of smaller valency.
 In Section \ref{secu}, we show that the combinatorial type of trees used in the induction step does not matter, and one always obtains the same refined invariant, which generalizes the Block-G\"ottsche and G\"ottsche-Schroeter invariants.

-Similarly to the Block-G\"ottsche and G\"ottsche-Schroeter invariants our invariant counts certain rational plane tropical curves through a generic configuration of points, and each curve is counted with a refined weight which is a product of weights of vertices (normalized by the automorphisms).
-This property immediately yields that the combinatorial computational tools like ``lattice path algorithm" \cite{MR} work well with the refined weights and provide a way to effectively compute our refined invariant (see Section \ref{sec-lp}).
+Similarly to the Block-G\"ottsche and G\"ottsche-Schroeter invariants our invariant counts certain rational plane tropical curves through a generic configuration of points, and each curve is counted with a refined multiplicity equal to the product of multiplicities of vertices (normalized by the automorphisms).
+This property allows one to use combinatorial computational tools like the ``lattice path algorithm".
+In Appendix to this paper, we indicate how to modify the Markwig-Rau lattice path algorithm \cite[Section 9]{MR} in order to compute our refined invariant and provide an example of computation.

 Another refined tropical count related to descendant Gromov-Witten invariants has been suggested in \cite{M}.
-The tropical objects counted there are plane tropical disks (i.e., halves of tropical curves) which have only trivalent vertices equipped with the refined Block-G\"ottsche weights.
-In turn, we consider the entire tropical curves admitting multi-valent marked vertices, and the main novelty of our work is the definition of refined weights of marked vertices of any valency.
+The tropical objects counted there are plane tropical disks (i.e., halves of tropical curves) which have only trivalent vertices equipped with the refined Block-G\"ottsche multiplicities.
+In turn, we consider the entire tropical curves admitting multi-valent marked vertices, and the main novelty of our work is the definition of refined multiplicities of marked vertices of any valency.

 We remark that our invariant is not in general a Laurent polynomial in $y$ (or even in $y^{1/2}$) if we allow marked vertices of valency $>3$, but it may have poles at $y=0$ and $y=-1$.
 We estimate the order of the pole at $y=-1$ in Proposition \ref{lpsi4} (Section \ref{spsi1}) and show that our upper bound is sharp (Section \ref{sec-ex}).